jbhunt/parallel-pyspin/README.md

 ```

 ### Modifying camera properties ###
-Unlike the `llpyspin.stream.VideoStream` class which uses a class method to change acquisition properties, the `llpyspin.primary.PrimaryCamera` class uses class properties to modify properties of the video acquisition.
+Unlike the `llpyspin.stream.VideoStream` class which uses a class method to change acquisition properties, the `llpyspin.cameras.PrimaryCamera` class uses class properties to modify properties of the video acquisition.
 Valid properties are framerate, exposure, binsize, and mode (mode refers to the stream buffer handling mode).

 ```Python
 >>> cam.framerate